codyswanson4/nextcloud/README.md

 ## Example Usage

-Use of this role requires including the role via Ansible's include_role statement and specifying required variables in a variable source such as below;
+Use of this role requires including the role via Ansible's include_role statement and specifying required variables in a variable source.
+The example below is a basic include instruction.
 ```
 - name: "Include codyswanson4.nextcloud"
     include_role: